🛡️ EV Research Tool

 What is the best EV drivetrain warranty in 2026?

 Drivetrain (powertrain) warranty is separate from the battery warranty and covers the motor, gearbox, and inverter.
-Hyundai, Kia, and Genesis lead with 10 years / 100,000 miles powertrain coverage that transfers to subsequent owners.
-Mitsubishi matches that duration but with stricter transfer terms.
+Hyundai, Kia, and Genesis lead with 10 years / 100,000 miles powertrain coverage — but for the ORIGINAL owner only: it drops to 5 years / 60,000 miles for subsequent owners.
+Their 10-year battery and EV-system coverage, by contrast, does transfer in full, which is what makes a used Ioniq or EV6 attractive.
 Tesla, Ford, GM, BMW, Mercedes, Rivian, and Lucid all cluster at 4–5 year / 50,000–60,000 mile drivetrain coverage.
-For a used-EV buyer, the Hyundai/Kia 10-year powertrain warranty is the single most valuable warranty term in the industry.

 What is the difference between EV battery warranty and drivetrain warranty?

 Battery warranty covers the high-voltage battery pack and its capacity (8–10 years / 100,000–175,000 miles depending on automaker, with a State-of-Health floor of typically 70%).
-Drivetrain warranty covers the electric motor, gearbox, inverter, and high-voltage cables — separate from the battery itself (typically 4–5 years / 50,000–60,000 miles, except Hyundai/Kia/Genesis at 10 years / 100,000 miles).
+Drivetrain warranty covers the electric motor, gearbox, inverter, and high-voltage cables — separate from the battery itself (typically 4–5 years / 50,000–60,000 miles, except Hyundai/Kia/Genesis at 10 years / 100,000 miles for the original owner — 5 years / 60,000 miles for subsequent owners).
 A failed motor or inverter is a drivetrain claim, not a battery claim, even though both are part of the "powertrain" colloquially.

 What does an EV battery warranty typically cover?